microsoft/Windows-appsample-get-started-js2d/README.md

 2. You must use the app submission [checklist](https://msdn.microsoft.com/windows/uwp/publish/app-submissions).
 3. The app must be submitted for [certification](https://msdn.microsoft.com/windows/uwp/publish/the-app-certification-process).

-For more details, see [Publishing your Windows Store app](https://developer.microsoft.com/en-us/store/publish-apps).
+For more details, see [Publishing your Microsoft Store app](https://developer.microsoft.com/en-us/store/publish-apps).

 ## Suggestions for other features.